Triggered-Happy/tutorials/asyncio/lesson1/part5.md

 Once the producer is done creating work items to the queue and the queue is empty we are done.

 All the work (the creation of tasks and their execution by consumers) is called a `job`.
 Each work task is called a `Task`.
-After performing a single task by the consumer, a callback must be performed.
+After performing a single task by the consumer, a `callback` must be performed.
 And after the end of the entire job, another callback must be made.
+Use `task_completed_callback_handler` and `job_completed_callback_handler`:

 ```
 def task_completed_callback_handler(job_id: str, callback_message: str) -> None: